Severe Thunderstorm Watch in effect for 12 counties, Northwest Indiana until midnight

-A Severe Thunderstorm Watch has been issued for Cook, DeKalb, DuPage, Kane, Kendall, Lake, Ogle and Will counties in Illinois and Lake and Porter counties in Indiana until 3 a.m.
-Tuesday.
+A Severe Thunderstorm Watch is in effect for Cook, DeKalb, DuPage, Boone, Kendall, Kane, Lake, McHenry, Lee, Ogle, Will, Grundy, LaSalle and Winnebago counties in Illinois and Lake and Porter counties in Indiana until 12 a.m.
+Wednesday.

 Strong storms moved into LaSalle County Monday afternoon prompting a brief tornado warning.
 That was followed by several hours of severe thunderstorm watches and warnings throughout the Chicago area.